 Never pretend that the procedure never went by as that can provoke emotional havoc.
 Search through the patient records and find the animal’s birthday or the first date when it came to the vet clinic.
-Sending a card to the owners honoring the life of the pet will make you feel more humane and good about you.
+Sending a card to the owners honoring the life of the pet will make you feel more humane and good about yourself.

 When you feel like you need an extended break or the rest of the day off, never hesitate to ask your supervisor.
-Many times, it helps when we are left alone and need time to process the whole thing in peace and private.
+Many times, it helps when we are left alone and need time to process the whole thing in peace and privacy.

 All people are different and react differently on emotional bases.
 Some veterinary professionals cope with euthanasia way better than others.
 To be involved in the veterinary profession doesn’t necessarily mean that you must perform euthanasia.

 If you can never get used to it, reach out and find a clinic that offers a work position without euthanasia as a task that must be performed.
 Better yet, become a specialist in a field that doesn’t include euthanasia (radiology, pathology etc.).